How to Prepare

 Install low-volume flush toilets

-Install ultra-low-flow showerheads
+Use ultra-low-flow showerheads

-For Hurricanes, Tornadoes, Floods, Volcanic Eruptions, Winter Storms and Extreme Cold
+For Hurricanes, Tornadoes, Floods, Volcanic Eruptions, Winter Storms, and Extreme Cold

 Food